salesforcecli/plugin-org/messages/org.disable.tracking.md

 # summary

-Disable source tracking in an org.
+Prevent Salesforce CLI from tracking changes in your source files between your project and an org.

 # description